+CHARACTER ELEMENT

+OBJECTIVE

+DESIGN RESPONSE

+AVOID

+ILLUSTRATION

+BUILDING HEIGHT AND FORM

+- To maintain the predominately two storey scale of the precinct. - To ensure buildings do not disrupt the existing streetscape rhythm. - To ensure buildings adjoining the Yarra River parklands integrate with the river's treed environment and maintain the natural setting of the corridor. - Ensure buildings are composed of facades that are no more than two storeys high to the street, other than in streetscapes where 3 storey facades predominate, such as on Fairview Street. - Ensure buildings on lots adjoining the Yarra River are designed to sit comfortably within the surrounding tree canopy. - Ensure attached side by side developments are designed to read as one dwelling within the streetscape. - Ensure development maintains the existing scale of the streetscape when viewed from the street, in streets with a 3 storey character.

+- Three storey facades to the street where this is not characteristic. - Symmetrical presentation of side by side townhouses. - Buildings that exceed the height of tree canopies in the immediate area and detract from views from the Yarra River parklands.

+Maintain double storey

+Integrate with treed setting

-CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION BUILDING HEIGHT AND FORM • To maintain the existing one and two storey scale of the precinct.
-Ensure buildings are composed of facades that are no more than 2 storeys high to the street.
-Ensure visible roof forms integrate with the pitched roofs in the streetscape.
-Ensure attached side by side development is designed to read as one dwelling within the streetscape.
-Large bulky buildings or extensions that dominate the streetscape.
-Symmetrical presentation of side by side town houses.
-X Maintain 1 & 2 storey streetscape scale X Integrate with pitched roofs X Avoid symmetrical design FRONT BOUNDARY TREATMENT To enhance the consistency of front fence heights and maintain views of front gardens.
-To ensure fences in front of heritage properties are appropriate to the era and design of the house.
-Ensure front fences are no more than 1.5m or the average fence height in the street (whichever is less).
-Ensure the retention of original front fences where heritage overlays apply.
-Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height in the neighbouring properties.
-High solid front fences.
-Fence designs that are inappropriate to the era and design of the dwelling.
-Avoid high front fences CAR PARKING STRUCTURES To minimise the loss of front gardens and the dominance of car parking structures.
-To ensure basement garages do not increase the visual bulk of buildings.
-Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence.
-Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m.
-Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street.
-Driveways and car parking structures that dominate front setbacks or obscure views of the dwelling.
-Adjoining garage doors facing the street in side-by-side townhouses.
-Basement ramps that commence at the street frontage.
-Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street.
-V V V V V V V V V Location of car parking structures V V Avoid adjoining garages V V and ramps that cover the extent of the site.
+Avoid symmetrical design

+CAR PARKING STRUCTURES

+- To minimise the loss of front gardens and the dominance of car parking structures. - To ensure basement garages do not increase the visual bulk of buildings. - Ensure car parking structures are located to the rear of dwellings where rear access is available. - Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence. - Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m - Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street.

-Driveways, basements
+- Driveways and car parking structures that dominate the front setback or obscure views of the dwelling. - Adjoining garage doors facing the street in side-byside townhouses. - Basement ramps that commence at the street frontage. - Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street.

+Location of car parking structures

+Avoid adjoining garages